 Salvatorian College pupils achieve outstanding GCSE results.
-In the last set of published exam results (2019), the Progress measure, the progress was +0.5.
-Salvatorian College is the second highest performing school in Harrow for boys' progress.
-Salvatorian College is the highest performing school in Harrow for disadvantaged pupils.
+In the last set of published exam results (2023), under the Progress measure, pupil progress was +0.62 which is well above average in England and in the top 11% of all schools nationally, and above average for Harrow.

-- 30% of all grades awarded at grade 7 or above (A\-A) - 75% of all grades awarded at grade 4 or above (A\-C) - 81% of pupils achieved grade 4 or above in English and Maths (A\-C) - 57% of pupils achieved grade 5 or above in English and Maths (A\-B) - Progress 8 of +0.5 - Attainment 8 above 54 form college, St Dominic's, Harrow on the Hill, and to other leading providers.
-90% of Salvatorian College pupils go on to higher education at a university.
+- 31% of all grades awarded at grade 7 or above (A-A) - 84% of all grades awarded at grade 4 or above (A-C) - 82% of pupils achieved grade 4 or above in English and Maths (A-C), our highest ever published percentage - 71% of pupils achieved grade 5 or above in English and Maths (A-B) - Progress 8 of +0.62 - Attainment 8 5.6

-These excellent results were sustained throughout the two years of disruption to normal exams caused by the Covid-19 pandemic.
+These excellent results are consistent, and were even sustained throughout the two years of disruption to normal exams caused by the Covid-19 pandemic.
 The Mayor of London has recognised the success of Salvatorian College, inviting us to join his "Schools for Success" programme.
-This is because, for the last two years, pupils with low starting points made progress in the top 6% of schools in London.
+This is because pupils with low starting points regularly make progress in the top 6% of schools in London.

-We offer a progression pathway at the end of Key Stage 4 to our sister sixth
+We offer a progression pathway at the end of Key Stage 4 to our own Sixth Form college, and to other leading providers.
+90% of Salvatorian College pupils go on to higher education at a university.